mdsimon2/RPi-CamillaDSP/README.md

 - [nanoDIGI](https://www.minidsp.com/images/documents/nanoDIGI%202x8%20User%20Manual.pdf) - $170, discontinued in 2021 but possible to find used, SPDIF / TOSLINK input, SPDIF output, 96 kHz
 - [2x4HD](https://www.minidsp.com/products/minidsp-in-a-box/minidsp-2x4-hd) - $225, TOSLINK / analog input, USB output, 96 kHz
-[miniDSP OpenDRC-DI](https://www.minidsp.com/products/opendrc-series/opendrc-di) - $325, AES / SPDIF / TOSLINK input and output, 48 or 96 kHz
+- [miniDSP OpenDRC-DI](https://www.minidsp.com/products/opendrc-series/opendrc-di) - $325, AES / SPDIF / TOSLINK input and output, 48 or 96 kHz
-[Flex Digital](https://www.minidsp.com/products/minidsp-in-a-box/flex) - $495, SPDIF / TOSLINK / USB / analog / bluetooth input, SPDIF / TOSLINK / USB output, 96 kHz
+- [Flex Digital](https://www.minidsp.com/products/minidsp-in-a-box/flex) - $495, SPDIF / TOSLINK / USB / analog / bluetooth input, SPDIF / TOSLINK / USB output, 96 kHz
-[Flex Analog](https://www.minidsp.com/products/minidsp-in-a-box/flex) $495-470, SPDIF / TOSLINK / analog / bluetooth input, USB Output, 96 kHz
+- [Flex Analog](https://www.minidsp.com/products/minidsp-in-a-box/flex) $495-470, SPDIF / TOSLINK / analog / bluetooth input, USB Output, 96 kHz
-[SHD Studio](https://www.minidsp.com/products/streaming-hd-series/shd-studio) - $900, AES / SPDIF / TOSLINK / USB / streamer input, SPDIF / AES / USB output, 96 kHz
+- [SHD Studio](https://www.minidsp.com/products/streaming-hd-series/shd-studio) - $900, AES / SPDIF / TOSLINK / USB / streamer input, SPDIF / AES / USB output, 96 kHz
-[SHD])https://www.minidsp.com/products/streaming-hd-series/shd) - $1250, AES / SPDIF / TOSLINK / USB / streamer / analog input, SPDIF / AES / USB output, 96 kHz
+- [SHD])https://www.minidsp.com/products/streaming-hd-series/shd) - $1250, AES / SPDIF / TOSLINK / USB / streamer / analog input, SPDIF / AES / USB output, 96 kHz

 All of these devices can do IR volume control, although not all have displays for volume / input identification.

-For 2x4HD and Flex you can also use Dirac upgraded versions but sample rate will change from 96 kHz to 48 kHz.
+2x4HD and Flex can be upgraded with Dirac but sample rate will change from 96 kHz to 48 kHz.

 In order to use USB output of devices like 2x4HD, Flex and SHD you need to set them as the CamillaDSP capture device.
 Unfortunately this ties up the USB input and makes it unusable.
 Still, this is a good approach to add extra input functionality to basic USB DACs like the MOTU M4 or Topping DM7 which only have USB input.